-Jerome County's case rate has dropped to the moderate risk tier.
+Jerome County's case rate is still in the moderate risk tier.
 Impact on the regional and local hospital is moderate.
+The positivity rate is in the high risk tier, but holds the least amount of weight in the overall assessment.

 SCPHD is monitoring one active outbreak in a long-term care facility.